-Economics is the study of how societies produce and exchange goods and services to satisfy material needs.
-Undergraduates may study economics as part of a broad interest in the social sciences to develop specialized skills useful in today’s complex labor market.
+Economics is the study of how societies produce and exchange goods and services to satisfy needs.
+Undergraduates may study economics to develop specialized analytical skills useful in today’s complex labor market.
+Economics is distinguished among the social sciences by having a systematic normative as well as a positive framework for evaluating public policy.
 The major in economics is also a good foundation for graduate studies in advanced economics, public policy, law, or business.

 Macroeconomics, which focuses on the overall economy, deals with such problems as inflation, unemployment, growth and instability, economic development, and governmental monetary and fiscal policies.